Shouldn’t I be eating fruit? Why can’t I have fruit? Isn’t fruit good for me? I need bananas for potassium and I love pineapple!

 Fruit has vitamins, minerals, and fiber but some of it is very high in carbohydrates made of the loosely connected ‘LEGO’ sugar molecules explained in the Low Carb Quick List: Veggies! article.
 Keep track of all your carbs.
 Keep an eye on portion size and don’t eat canned fruit in syrup (Libby’s does have really nice canned Spenda peaches that I love with cottage cheese and cinnamon)

-Best shortcut: DON’T add a banana to your protein drink if you’re trying to lose weight!
+Best shortcut: DON’T add a banana or pineapple to your protein drink if you’re trying to lose weight!

 Never run back to what broke you